Netherlands women's national cricket team: 2020s

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 The Netherlands were named in the 2021 ICC Women's T20 World Cup Europe Qualifier regional group, alongside five other teams.

 In May 2022 the ICC gave the Netherlands women ODI status together with PNG, Thailand, Scotland and the USA.

 After a Netherlands women's cricket team bilateral series in Thailand, in November 2022, the team were given their first ever WODI Ranking.
 An ODI win over higher-ranked Thailand gave the Netherlands their best global ranking ever (12th).

 In April and May the Netherlands played in the ICC T20 World Cup Global Qualifier in Abu Dhabi, missing the semi finals on net run rate.

+In January 2026 the team secured its first ever T20 World Cup ticket in Kathmandu, winning five consecutive matches including those against Scotland, Thailand and USA.

 Sponsorship

 SISAR B.V. became the official sponsor of the Dutch women's cricket team in December 2022.
 SISAR B.V. signed a sponsorship contract for three years with the KNCB.

+In 2026 Da Vinci and Tachyon Security signed sponsorship deals with the KNCB just prior to the team's departure to the T20 World Cup Qualifier in Kathmandu.

 Squad

 This lists all the players who have played for Netherlands for the past 12 months.
-Updated as of 1 July 2022.
+Updated as of 1 July 2026.